99x/architecture.99x.io/docs/99x-well-architected-framework.md

 In deriving the product architecture, in addition to the functional requirements you should also consider;
 - Non-functional requirements of your product
 - Technology specifics
-- Manage data and data flows through different modules ???
 - Integration Points
+- How to manage data and data flows through different modules

 So we can say the product architecture is a combination of Application architecture, Integration architecture and Data architecture.